 September 6, 2012 – January 6, 2013

-MATRIX 165 is supported with funds from the National Endowment for the Arts, a federal agency, and The Dedalus Foundation, Inc. The MATRIX program is also supported by the current and founding members of the Wadsworth Atheneum Museum of Art’s Contemporary Coalition.
+MATRIX 165 is funded by the National Endowment for the Arts, a federal agency, and The Dedalus Foundation, Inc. The MATRIX program is supported by the members of the Wadsworth Atheneum Museum of Art’s Contemporary Coalition.